New this week: Luke Combs, Kevin Hart and Woody Harrelson - NewsBreak

 — Multiverses are all the rage.
 Following its theatrical release in May, “Doctor Strange and the Multiverse of Madness” arrives Wednesday on Disney+.
 In it, Benedict Cumberbatch returns to the mystic-arts Marvel character and reckons with some of the fallout from recent developments in the MCU, particularly in regard to Elizbeth Olsen’s Wanda Maximoff.
 Directed by Sam Raimi, the movie bears some of the comic horror trademarks of the “Evil Dead” filmmaker.
 In her review, AP Film Writer Lindsey Bahr said all the plot juggling “feels a little bit like wheel spinning.”
 But “Doctor Strange” isn't the only multiverse movie available at home right now.
 One of the year's breakout hits, the brilliant existential blender “Everything Everywhere All at Once,” starring Michelle Yeoh, is currently available for digital rental.

 — In another universe, “The Man From Toronto” would have been released in theaters by Sony Pictures.
-But the action comedy starring Kevin Hart and Woody Harrelson, was instead postponed during the pandemic and sold to Netflix, where it will debut Friday.
+But the action comedy starring Kevin Hart and Woody Harrelson , was instead postponed during the pandemic and sold instead to Netflix , where it will debut Friday, June 24.
 Patrick Hughes, who helmed “The Hitman's Bodyguard,” directs the buddy comedy with Hart as a regular guy brought into Harrelson's hitman's life when they're mistakenly booked at the same Airbnb.

 — If you haven't caught it yet, “RRR,” very possibly the movie of the summer, is streaming on Netflix where the international sensation is regularly ranking among the streamer's most-watched films.
 The Indian blockbuster, directed by S. S. Rajamouli, is a Telugu-language three-hour spectacle set in 1920s colonial India about a pair of revolutionaries (played by Ram Charan and N. T. Rama Rao Jr.) who team up on an outlandish rescue mission with some truly eye-popping action sequences.
 As viewers are learning, the giddy, extravagant heights of “RRR” wildly surpass the brio of most Hollywood fare.